Philipp Hanusch

 Representative Legal Matters

-• Acting for an investment and investment holding group company against three respondents in a consolidated arbitration under the 2018 HKIAC Rules.
-The Hong Kong law governed dispute concerns the enforcement of a share buy-back obligation under a shareholders' agreement and related guarantee obligations.
+• Acting for an investment and investment holding group company against three respondents in three consolidated Hong Kong arbitrations under the HKIAC Rules.
+Successfully enforced a share buy-back obligation under a Hong Kong law governed shareholders’ agreement and related guarantee obligations.
+Obtained an interim award for reimbursing advances on costs to the client.

 Professional Associations and Memberships